Skip to content

 Detection, triage/analysis, incident response workflows, and infrastructure management are top-of-mind goals for organizations managing endpoint threats.
 To do these things effectively, enterprises must build in the right instrumentation before it’s needed.

 When assessing instrumentation, companies need to consider what they can get visibility into.
 Do existing solutions cover all the areas where visibility is needed?
-This includes endpoints, networks, applications, cloud services, and other areas.
+This includes endpoint devices, networks, applications, cloud services, and other areas.

 Patch management